 Coverage of relevant financial institutions

-Data refresh frequency and reliability
+Data refresh frequency and reliability of fintech APIs.

-Enrichment capabilities beyond raw data
+Enrichment capabilities beyond raw banking API feeds.

-API security and compliance certifications
+API security and compliance certifications.

-User experience during authentication flows
+User experience during authentication flows.

 C. Financial Data and Analytics APIs